 Grading Information Specifically for Graduate Students Passing grades: The grades of "A" through "C," and "S," are passing grades.
-Note: The grades of "B-," "C+" and "C," while considered passing for undergraduate students, are indicative of unsatisfactory work for graduate students and may not be accepted for some courses.
+Note: The grades of "B-," "C+" and "C," while considered passing for undergraduate students, are often indicative of unsatisfactory work for graduate students and may not be accepted for some courses.
 Failing grades: The grades of "C-," "D+," "D," "D-," "F" and "U" are failing grades.
 No credits are earned in courses in which grades of "AU," "CR," "F," "I," "U," "W," "WM" or "ZR" are received.

 Thesis/dissertation grades: All thesis/dissertation credits receive a grade of "S" or "U." The grades "S" and "U" are used to indicate satisfactory or unsatisfactory performance in courses approved for such grading.
-The Pass/Fail (P/F) option is not available for graduate courses.
 A student who registers for a course but fails to meet the course requirements, without officially dropping the course, will receive a grade of "F" in the course.
 See Drop/Add section.
 In extraordinary circumstances, the faculty may record "NR," which will appear on the transcript as "NR" until the situation is resolved.

+The following language will not appear in the catalog.
+Instead it will be suggested as an addendum to the Provost’s state of emergency memorandum.

+In the event of a state of emergency, the Provost may allow students enrolled in courses using standard grading to elect satisfactory/unsatisfactory grading.
+In these instances, a grade of “C” or better is considered satisfactory.
+Satisfactory/unsatisfactory grades are not included in the computation of the GPA.